asha23/ash-whiting-gatsby/src/pages/blog/gatsby-and-jamstack.md

 title: "Gatsby and the JAMStack"
 date: "2019-11-29"
 ---
 Lately I have been looking into creating sites in a more modular, sensible and maintainable way.
-This is after nearly a decade of using WordPress to essentially over-engineer everything.
+Otherwise known as the [JAMStack](https://jamstack.org/) This is after nearly a decade of using WordPress to essentially over-engineer everything!

 Enter [Gatsby](https://www.gatsbyjs.org/).
 This is a very neat and extensible static website generator, based around React and GraphQL.
 This website was built in an afternoon, by working through their excellent tutorials.